 BSc Mental Health

-91% of UWTSD students at the School of Psychology in Swansea agreed that staff are good at explaining things – NSS 2017.
+95% of UWTSD students at the School of Psychology agreed that staff are good at explaining things – NSS 2018.

 Through weekend and evening delivery the BSc Mental Health degree offers a unique learning experience for individuals either currently working within the mental health field who wish to further develop their knowledge or for those wishing to pursue careers in mental health with no previous experience.